Posted on CNN early today:

 "All those things are what a lot of people in nanotechnology have been working toward as sort of Holy Grails," said Wade Adams, a scientist at Rice University.

 That idea -- that there is great future promise for buckypaper and other derivatives of the ultra-tiny cylinders known as carbon nanotubes -- has been floated for years now.
-However, researchers at Florida State University say they have made important progress that may soon turn hype into reality
+However, researchers at Florida State University say they have made important progress that may soon turn hype into reality.

-tube-shaped carbon molecules 50,000 times thinner than a human hair.
+Buckypaper is made from tube-shaped carbon molecules 50,000 times thinner than a human hair.
 Due to its unique properties, it is envisioned as a wondrous new material for light, energy-efficient aircraft and automobiles, more powerful computers, improved TV screens and many other products.

 Florida State University researcher Ben Wang,